 Parking tickets may be appealed within seven days of receipt (date of the ticket).
-A Parking Ticket Appeal form, available at the Campus Safety Department Office, or here(Appeals Form)
+A Parking Ticket Appeal form, available at parking.colgate.edu, must be completed.
+Campus Safety staff reviews submitted information and either approves or denies the appeal.
+An appeal denial is automatically forwarded to the Parking Ticket Appeal Committee.
+This committee meets on a regular basis, and its decisions are final.

 The following are situations that are typically not accepted as valid extenuating circumstances for parking in violation of Colgate University parking regulations: